kvarak/dnd/docs/_Rules/skills.md

       </details>
       <details>
         <summary>Racing</summary>
         Provides the skill for pushing a riding animal past its ordinary endurance in order to win races.
-Your mount has Expertise on checks and saves to maintain their speed and pass obstacles.
+Your mount has <b>Expertise</b> on checks and saves to maintain their speed and pass obstacles.
       </details>
     </details>
     <details>